OpenSourcePolitics/metabase_forms_summary_automation/README.md

 - [ ] Give possibility to hide/show labels
 - [ ] Pin created dashboard
 - [ ] Message the consultant concerned by the form summary
-- [ ] Add a descriptive message for the
+- [ ] Order answers by number of occurences